juhasev/sample-ninja-help/help-registration-reports.md

 > The registration statistics are limited for the past month.
 You can use the **JOIN_DATE**, **EMAIL_VALID**, **EMAIL_CONFIRMED** - data variables to filter, slice and dice any given period in various other features throughout the application.
 The email delivery statistics are not stored for more than 30 days and cannot be use in filtering or in segments.
 The **EMAIL_VALID** variable indicates whether your email is valid, meaning we have recorded successfull delivery at least once.
 If panelist email bounces the **EMAIL_VALID** variable will be set to NO.

 ### Top row statistics
-Statistics include number of new panelists, conversion rate, surveys started and completed.
+Statistics include number of new panelists, conversion rate, survey rejections, surveys started and completed.
 Additionally we also include statistics for confirmation (double opt-in) emails in form of delivered, opened and bounced counts.

 > Conversion rate is calculated from started surveys, using simple formula **Number of new panelists** / **Number of started surveys** * 100.